 - More than one student from the same family may apply and be awarded a scholarship within the same year.

-- Children of those employed by Syngenta, the Environmental Institute for Golf’s Board of Trustees, the GCSAA Board of Directors, and GCSAA staff are not eligible for this program.
+- Children of those employed by Syngenta, the GCSAA Foundation’s Board of Trustees, the GCSAA Board of Directors, and GCSAA staff are not eligible for this program.

 Criteria for Selection